pintoc98-collab/SEGURANCA-LINUX-OPS-/README.md

-Journey: Activation – Linux Security & Operations
+Journey: Activation – Linux Security & Operations.
 This repository documents my progress within the Digital Capacity Building Program.
 My focus is on the systematic application and validation of the following technical competencies:

 System Administration: File management and operating system maintenance via Command Line Interface (CLI).